 Another magical phenomenon is to watch the stars at night.
 There is no better place to look for shooting stars than in the middle of the ocean.
 Did you know that it is really easy to see shooting stars on a clear day?
 You just gotta be a little patience and you will always see some!

 If you have any specific questions I am happy to answer them personally!
-I hope you enjoyed reading my article, let me know what you think of it!

 This article is sponsored by Mutiara Laut though all opinions are my own!